 Complete Your Online Student Profile

 After you submit your OUAC application, we’ll send you information about the creation of your JOINid at uoft.me/enable.
 Once your JOINid is activated, you may proceed to the Engineering Applicant Portal where you will complete the mandatory Online Student Profile.
 If you do not complete your Profile, your application will not be considered.
 The Online Student Profile is your opportunity to help us better understand you as a person and your strengths outside of the classroom.
-The Online Student Profile consists of six sections:
+The Online Student Profile consists of the following sections:

 - engineering program selection;